MinaRashad/react_tutorial/README.md

 Feel free to use these as notes if you want.

 I will be commenting all code as much as I can.

+Things I will make:

+- A Tik-Tak-Toe game from tutorial and add a minmax Algorithm to play the game
+- A pong game
+- if i have more ideas I will put them here ..